Learn how to record, edit, and delete expenses in QuickBooks Online.

 - In the Payment date field, enter the date for the expense.

 - In the Payment method field, select how you paid for the expense.

-- If you want detailed tracking, enter a Reference no. This is optional.
+- If you want detailed tracking, enter a Ref no. This is optional.

 - In the Tags field, enter the preferred label to categorise your money.

 - In the Category details section, enter the expense info.
 In the Category dropdown, select the expense account you use to track expense transactions.
 Then enter a description.
 Tip: You can also enter specific products and services in the Item details section to itemise the expense.

 - If you plan to bill a customer for the expense, select the Billable checkbox and enter their name in the Customer or Customer/Project field.
 Learn more about billable expenses.